Contact angle

-The contact angle is the angle, conventionally measured through the liquid, where a liquid–vapor interface meets a solid surface.
+The contact angle (symbol θ_{C}) is the angle between a liquid surface and a solid surface where they meet.
+More specifically, it is the angle between the surface tangent on the liquid–vapor interface and the tangent on the solid–liquid interface at their intersection.

 It quantifies the wettability of a solid surface by a liquid via the Young equation.

 A given system of solid, liquid, and vapor at a given temperature and pressure has a unique equilibrium contact angle.
 However, in practice a dynamic phenomenon of contact angle hysteresis is often observed, ranging from the advancing (maximal) contact angle to the receding (minimal) contact angle.
 The equilibrium contact is within those values, and can be calculated from them.
 The equilibrium contact angle reflects the relative strength of the liquid, solid, and vapour molecular interaction.

 The contact angle depends upon the medium above the free surface of the liquid, and the nature of the liquid and solid in contact.
 It is independent of the inclination of solid to the liquid surface.
 It changes with surface tension and hence with the temperature and purity of the liquid.

+Molecular interpretation of water contact angles

+A recent molecular energetic perspective explains the classical 90° threshold by quantifying the ability of a system to compensate for hydrogen-bond defects it induces in its hydration layer.
+According to this approach, if the energetic compensation is less favorable than the defect cost in bulk water—estimated around −6 kJ/mol, known as the Defect Interaction Threshold (DIT)—the system exhibits hydrophobic behavior, consistent with contact angles exceeding 90°.
+This provides a non-arbitrary molecular basis for the macroscopic contact angle criterion and complements classical Young–Dupré interpretations.